-The class is suitable for dancers who are able to execute basic movements and know most of the Beginner dances – typically after dancing for at least 1 year.
-The class suits also Primary dancers who wish to learn and polish their Primary dances thoroughly.
+The class is suitable for dancers who are able to execute basic movements and at least some of the Beginner dances – typically after dancing for at least half a year.

-The class is suitable for dancers who have good basic technique and know all Primary dances – typically after dancing for at least 4 years.
+The class is suitable for dancers who have good familiarity with basic movements and basic technique and know all Beginner dances – typically after dancing for at least 3 years.

-We will polish Intermediate dances and start to work on Open dances and the movements and techniques they require.
+This is a joint class for two levels.
+Depending on the dancer’s level, we’ll learn remaining Intermediate or Open dances, and work on the movements and techniques they require.
 Dances at this level include fast footwork, high jumps, and complicated rhythms.
 We’ll also work on the strength and stamina that are needed to create an illusion of lightness and effortlessness.

-The class is suitable for dancers with strong basic technique, the ability to learn combinations quickly, and knowledge of all Intermediate or Open dances – typically after dancing for at least 7 years.
+The class is suitable for dancers with strong basic technique, the ability to learn combinations quickly, and knowledge of at least all the Intermediate soft shoe dances – typically after dancing for at least 6 years.